eralpkor/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+* Document Object Model: is an interface to web pages, API to the page.
+Allowing programs to read, write, manipulate the page's content.

 2. What is an event?

+* Events are actions that take place in the browser that can be initiated by either the user or the browser itself.
+An event handler is a JavaScript function that runs when an event fires.

 3. What is an event listener?

+* An event listener attaches a responsive interface to an element, which allows that particular element to wait and listen for the given event to fire.

 4. Why would we convert a NodeList into an Array?

+* The querySelectorAll method returns an array-like object called a node list.
+These data structures are referred to as “Array-like”, because they appear as an array, but can not be used with array methods like map and forEach.
+* One of the many ways to convert this array-like object to an array is:
+`var nodeList = document.querySelectorAll('div');`
+` [...nodeList].forEach( {// do something})`

 5. What is a component?

+* Web components are custom made code block and encapsulate logic and UI into one.

 ### Git Set up